jasny/auth/docs/mfa.md

 MFA (Multi-factor authentication)
 ---

 This library support a two step verification process.
-The `User` object has a method `requiresMFA()`, which is called during login.
+The `User` object has a method `requiresMfa()`, which is called during login.
 If this method returns `true`, the user will be partially logged in, requiring mfa verification to complete to login.